albertovincenzi/vue2-tawk/README.md

 ### Chat Operations

-You can toggle, minimize and maximize the chat with the following command:
+You can perform various chat operations with these commands:

 ```js
 this.$Tawk.$toggle()